lightning/bolts/05-onchain.md

-If any node tries to cheat by broadcasting an outdated commitment transaction (any previous commitment transaction besides the most current one), the other node in the channel can use its revocation key to claim all the funds from the channel's original funding transaction.
+If any node tries to cheat by broadcasting an outdated commitment transaction (any previous commitment transaction besides the most current one), the other node in the channel can use its revocation private key to claim all the funds from the channel's original funding transaction.

 ## Requirements

-Once a node discovers a commitment transaction for which *it* has a revocation key, the funding transaction output is *resolved*.
+Once a node discovers a commitment transaction for which *it* has a revocation private key, the funding transaction output is *resolved*.

 A local node:
-  - MUST NOT broadcast a commitment transaction for which *it* has exposed the revocation key.
+  - MUST NOT broadcast a commitment transaction for which *it* has exposed the `per_commitment_secret`.
   - MAY take no action regarding the _local node's main output_, as this is a simple P2WPKH output to itself.
     - Note: this output is considered *resolved* by the commitment transaction itself.
-  - MUST *resolve* the _remote node's main output_ by spending it using the revocation key.
+  - MUST *resolve* the _remote node's main output_ by spending it using the revocation private key.
   - MUST *resolve* the _local node's offered HTLCs_ in one of three ways:
-    * spend the *commitment tx* using the payment revocation key.
+    * spend the *commitment tx* using the payment revocation private key.
     * spend the *commitment tx* using the payment preimage (if known).
     * spend the *HTLC-timeout tx*, if the remote node has published it.
   - MUST *resolve* the _remote node's offered HTLCs_ in one of two ways:
     * spend the *commitment tx* using the payment revocation key.
     * spend the *commitment tx* once the HTLC timeout has passed.
-  - MUST *resolve* the _remote node's HTLC-timeout transaction_ by spending it using the revocation key.
+  - MUST *resolve* the _remote node's HTLC-timeout transaction_ by spending it using the revocation private key.
-  - MUST *resolve* the _remote node's HTLC-success transaction_ by spending it using the revocation key.
+  - MUST *resolve* the _remote node's HTLC-success transaction_ by spending it using the revocation private key.
   - SHOULD extract the payment preimage from the transaction input witness, if it's not already known.
   - MAY use a single transaction to *resolve* all the outputs.